QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 new benchmarks original polkadot's logic, else we would meet with issue that Alise could store any number of data unless she has token for the *fee.

-*The fee is not an object for this ADR, so it would be in the further ADRs that.
+*The fee is not an object for this ADR, so it would be in the further ADRs.

 ### Question 2:
 We declared in [1] methods `list()` and `purge()`, the first one allows to